Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 José E. Almeida - Baxter International, Inc.

 We have a lot of conversations.
 What it takes is to have the right strategic target.
 You've got to make sure that you are returning money to the shareholders.
 You can't just make an acquisition and think that internal rate of return of 7% is good enough.
 Maybe it's good enough for a few investors.
-For the majority of investors, that is below our long-term WACC, and that is not something that this possibly (1:01:38) will do.
+For the majority of investors, that is below our long-term WACC, and that is not something that responsibly we will do.

 Joanne Karen Wuensch - BMO Capital Markets (United States)